 From carefully hand-crafted coffee to fresh soups made from scratch, Brewed Awakenings Café in Saline has just what you need to warm up!
 Grab a hot-pressed panini breakfast sandwich or one of their many specialty Espresso drinks like the Almond Joy or the Pumpkin Pie Espresso.
 With so many tasty flavors on their menu, you’ll want to come back for more.

-Like our content?
-Get all of the latest Ann Arbor happening delivered right to your inbox.
+Get all of the latest Ann Arbor happenings delivered to your inbox.
 Subscribe to our monthly newsletter.